acherrera/robo_larry/README.md

 Changing the ROI to be the just the area of interest.
 Duh.
 Installed mod to move the position of the GPS so program can see the whole lanes

+## Day 4 - 1 hours

+Okay, this morning I was just editing video.
+Got most of the first video done.
+Would like to start work on line detection this afternoon if possible.